 A good margarita must be shaken well with ice.
 It will taste smoother, chill it down, and blend the flavors much better than stirring.
-For this one, I strain out the pulp from the cucumber and basil and pour over fresh cubed or crushed ice.
+For this margarita, you must strain out the pulp from the cucumber and basil and pour over fresh cubed or crushed ice for the perfect result.

 - 2 ounces silver tequila